Structure of cell decompositions in Extremal Szemer\'edi-Trotter examples: Cell decompositions for extremal configurations in the unit distances problem

-This is the enemy case.
-Our goal is to show these do not contribute significantly to the number of incidences in the sector.
-Note that since a fast circle crosses $N^{{2 \over 3}+\alpha \pm}$ circles of $\lines$ in $s$, it must cross at least $N^{\alpha-}$ of the randomly selected circles $l^{\prime}$ and therefore must enter at least $N^{\alpha-}$ cells.
-Similarly by Theorem \ref{bushconstructioncircle} each $\alpha$ fast line enters no more than $N^{\alpha+}$ cells in $s$.
-So $\alpha-$fast circles go through $\sim N^{\alpha \pm}$ cells in this sector.
+The boundary circles in $s$ came from a cell decomposition that is guaranteed by Lemma \ref{lem:boundary_circles} to satisfy good partitioning properties, including the first partitions intersections between unit circles and boundary arcs property.
+Thus an $\alpha-$fast circle (which crosses $N^{{2 \over 3}+\alpha \pm}$ circles of $\lines$ in $s$) must cross at least $N^{\alpha-}$ of the cell boundary circles in the sector and therefore must enter at least $N^{\alpha-}$ cells.
+Similarly by Theorem \ref{bushconstructioncircle} each $\alpha-$fast circle enters no more than $N^{\alpha+}$ cells in $s$.